Using the Time Tool

 6. Click OK to close the Select Reference Interval List dialog box.

-You will confirm the distress call by using a second satellite pass.
-When an access displays on the Timeline view in the DistressConfirmed row, you will know the second satellite confirmed the distress call.
+The distress call is confirmed by the second satellite pass.
+When the access displays on the Timeline View in the DistressConfirmed row, you will know that the second satellite has confirmed the distress call.

-1. Open the Interval Selection drop-down menu when you return to the Add Time Component dialog box.
+1. Open the Interval Selection drop-down list when you return to the Add Time Component dialog box.

 2. Select Count forward from Start.